-Excelsior College uses the credit hour as a standardized measure of student achievement in order to ensure a reasonable level of consistency (a) among the College’s courses and other Excelsior sources of credit and (b) between Excelsior College sources of credit and credit accepted from outside of the College (transfer courses, PLA, external exams, etc.).
+Excelsior University uses the credit hour as a standardized measure of student achievement in order to ensure a reasonable level of consistency (a) among Excelsior’s courses and other Excelsior sources of credit and (b) between Excelsior University sources of credit and credit accepted from outside of Excelsior (transfer courses, PLA, external exams, etc.).

 Excelsior assigns credit for its own courses and exams, and for prior learning it evaluates, based on two standards:

-The following practices will ensure a reasonable level of consistency with accepted standards in assigning credit to student work and prior learning at Excelsior College.
+The following practices will ensure a reasonable level of consistency with accepted standards in assigning credit to student work and prior learning at Excelsior University.

 Courses, exams, and other sources of credit will be developed/evaluated by qualified faculty and/or other subject matter experts.
 Content and outcome expectations will be informed by their knowledge of regulatory, academic, or industry standards in their fields; the content and outcomes of comparable courses at other educational institutions; the content of textbooks or other learning resources typically used for classes at this level and with this subject matter; and their own experience as teachers and/or practitioners in the field.

 Learning design and assessment professionals will work with faculty in the course development process to ensure that courses use appropriate methods for assessing and documenting individual students’ achievements of the outcomes.

 Course developers, exam developers, and PLA evaluators will use Excelsior’s course-leveling guidelines as a reference point when gauging the level of student work.

 Course developers, FPDs, and LEDs will also use Excelsior’s guidelines for approximating the number of hours of student work in a class as a reference during the course development or revision process.
 While there will be considerable variation from student to student, these guidelines provide a rough standard for comparing the workload of different classes.